Water Treatment Process#

 The Fort Collins Utilities Water Treatment Facility, staffed 24 hours a day by state-certified operators, chemically and physically treats raw (untreated) water to make it safe to drink.
 Our treated drinking water and corrosion control consistently surpass state and federal standards for purity.

-The diagram and descriptions below explain each major section of the treatment process.
+The descriptions below explain each major section of the treatment process.

 -